einstalek/hand-keypoint-detection/README.md

 - Detector: predicts bounding box for single hand
 - Key point model: predicts coordinates for fingers.

-When a hand is present in picture, Key point model is being used to shift bounding box

 ## Code
 * ```detector.py```: code for detector model